kanavgoyal781/fault-tolerant-ingestion-pipeline/README.md

 ---

+## 3 ways to run the pipeline
+1. **Live Deployment** expalained in below in **1.
+Live deployment – how to run the hosted app** This requires giving the json as an input to the REST APIs.
+2. **Running the FastAPI locally** explained below in **3.1 Start the API Locally** -  This requires giving the json as an input to the REST APIs.
+3. **Running the pipeline through local python code** explained in **3.2 Run the Batch Transformation Pipeline (Writes to output/)** - This reads the input file and produces the output file locally.

 ## 1. Live deployment – how to run the hosted app

 A live deployment of this API is available at: